GotAudio/AudioBookSlides/README.md

 - The delimiters _...@ are included in case you want to make targeted replacements or corrections to the final prompt file, specifically for actors and not other spoken text.
 - The file submitted to Stable Diffusion is named <bookname>_merged_names.txt.
 Before pressing return to start generating images, I often use a text editor to replace " I ", " me ", " my ", " protagonist ", " narrator " with the protagonists actor name to be sure they appear on-screen even if someone else is not saying their name.
 - As a reference, I asked ChatGPT; List the character names and descriptions in the book "Lemony Snicket - Who Could That Be at This Hour"
+- If you suspect a character's name is missing from your actor file, please follow these steps for correction:
+   1. Open the file tokenizer_vocab_2.txt.
+This file acts as an English dictionary from which numerous names have been removed, including those scraped from U.S. baby names, census data, and extracted from 200,000 lines of eBooks.
+For instance, I recently had to remove the name "Holmes" from this file.
+   2. If you believe there are still names missing after the initial edit, you can set 'use_dictionary: 0' in the config file.
+Proceed by deleting all files except for bookname.mp3 and bookname.srt, and re-run the generation script (for example, abs 01SherlockHolmes).
+This process ensures that no names from the dictionary are filtered out during name generation.
+   3. If you're not satisfied with the results, you can set 'use_speech_verbs: 0' in the config file.
+This adjustment bypasses the validation check that requires proper names to be immediately followed by one of 500 different verbs, which indicate actions performed by a character.
+After this change, the sole criterion for a word to be considered a potential character name is capitalization, though this may result in some place names being included in your actor list.
+Ideally, you should review the list to identify and remove any such instances.
+   4. Or you can just type the missing character into the bookname_ts_p_actors_EDIT.txt file by copying and pasteing an existing line, then change the name in order to keep proper delimiters.

 ### This is an example of a default vs. manually edited actor list.